 - “I am sorry I yelled at you when you took off your diaper and got poop all over the floor.
 I was upset over the smell and the mess I would need to clean up.
 I understand that you are not aware of how much I dislike poop, so I am not upset with you, just upset over the situation.”

-- Figure out what you could have done differently and create a plan of action should the incident happen again.
+- Figure out what you could have done differently and created a plan of action should the incident happen again.
 Spoiler: it probably will.

-- Take a few minutes to breath and comfort yourself.
+- Take a few minutes to breathe and comfort yourself.
 If you are tense or stressed out, make a cup of tea and allow yourself a few sips before continuing about your day.